vasujain/random-dilbert/README.md

 dilbert.com doesn't have an api so there's some dom magic going on in the backend to be able to get the comic.

-All the Dilbert comics have their own page, the url to this page is the date that it was posted.
-The first Dilbert comic was posted April 16, 1989.
-By getting a random date between the first Dilbert comic and today, we can achieve the noble goal of Random Dilbert.

-Credit for the original idea of getting a random date and parsing the html goes to [gavindinubilo](https://github.com/gavindinubilo/random-dilbert) (many thanks).
+Credit for the original idea of getting a random dilbert comic package goes to [gavindinubilo](https://github.com/ChemicalRocketeer) (thanks).